realtedpark/website-challenge/README.md

 # website-challenge
-Website Challenge assignment for OPIM 668
+Website Challenge assignment for OPIM 668.
+Reads a hosted JSON file to populate the menu items.